EXPERT-DRIVEN PENTEST PROCUREMENT

 What is the difference between a pentest and a vulnerability assessment?

-A vulnerability assessment uses automated scanning tools to identify known issues (CVEs) quickly and inexpensively.
-A penetration test (pentest) involves manual testing by security experts who attempt real-world exploitation, validate vulnerabilities, and chain exploits.
-Pentests find deep logic flaws and authorization bypasses that automated scanners miss, which is often required for compliance frameworks like SOC 2 and PCI-DSS.
+A vulnerability assessment uses automated tools to identify known issues quickly.
+A penetration test involves manual testing by security experts who attempt real-world exploitation to find deep logic flaws that automated scanners miss.

 How much does a penetration test cost?